Cerealkillerway/fileUploader/README.md

     });

 ### Translations
-It comes with english and italian translations built-in;
+It comes with english built-in;
 it is possible to override them or add a custom translation by defining it in "langs" object in the constructor

     $('.fileUploader').fileUploader({